-2.1 The Committee is asked to;
+2.1 The Committee is asked to:

-- Recommend to Strategic Policy and Resources that the Council enter into a Licence Agreement with Clarendon Development to permit the locating of the proposed building on Council land adjacent to the existing pitches and include with it access and key holding arrangements; - Agree to terminate the existing Facilities Management Agreement and to make a one off transition payment to the Club and agree to enter into a preferential use agreement as outlined at 3.11. - Agree to a one off transition payment to support the Association during the first year of the termination of the FMA. - Note that the SP&R Committee, at its meeting in May, is due to consider a proposal to move the redevelopment of the Clarendon pitch (development of a mini 3G pitch with floodlighting) to Stage 3 Committed on the Capital Programme which if agreed will be a Council investment of approx. £450,000 - Note that a wider update on the physical programme, including pitches, is due to be taken to Committee in June in the context of the local area asset planning for the consideration of Members
+- Recommend to Strategic Policy and Resources that the Council enter into a Licence Agreement with Clarendon Development to permit the locating of the proposed building on Council land adjacent to the existing pitches and include with it access and key holding arrangements; - Agree to terminate the existing Facilities Management Agreement and to make a one off transition payment to the Club and agree to enter into a preferential use agreement as outlined at 3.11. - Agree to a one off transition payment to support the Association during the first year of the termination of the FMA. - Note that the SP&R Committee, at its meeting in May, is due to consider a proposal to move the redevelopment of the Clarendon pitch (development of a mini 3G pitch with floodlighting) to Stage 3 Committed on the Capital Programme which if agreed will be a Council investment of approx. £450,000 - Note that a wider update on the physical programme, including pitches, is due to be taken to Committee in June in the context of the local area asset planning for the consideration of Members for bookings and undertakes routine maintenance for which they receive a maintenance fee and retain the booking income to be used for the betterment of the asset.
+Members are reminded that previously Council decided to phase out FMAs when the legal agreement reached the expiration date.
+Committee will also be aware that in 2015 a new initiative, Partner Agreements, was introduced to replace FMAs.
+These arrangements are in their second year and will be reviewed at the end of the current season.
+At present only 7 Partner Agreements have been entered into.

 3.1 Clarendon Development Association has held a Facility Management Agreement for a number of years which ended on 31 October 2015.
-Since that time, the agreement has been operating on a month by month basis in line with the terms and conditions of the FMA, i.e. the Association is responsible for bookings and undertakes routine maintenance for which they receive a maintenance fee and retain the booking income to be used for the betterment of the asset.
-Members are reminded that previously Council decided to phase out FMAs when the legal agreement reached the expiration date.
-Committee will also be aware that in 2015 a new initiative,
+Since that time, the agreement has been operating on a month by month basis in line with the terms and conditions of the FMA, i.e. the Association is responsible